 Feeding or eating disorders are not always about food alone, so they may be traced to deeper issues related to the psychology of affected individuals.
 Consequently, people may develop conditions like anxiety, depression, and other additional health issues.
 Therefore, recognizing BED symptoms may be a key approach to recovery.

-Wikipedia defines binge eating disorder as a disorder characterized by frequent or recurrent binge-eating episodes.
+According to the American Psychological Association binge eating disorder is a disorder characterized by frequent or recurrent binge-eating episodes.
 People with BED often have a compulsion to overeat or consume abnormal amounts of food.
 Usually, they have a feeling of being unable to control their urges.
 Affected individuals can eat a lot of food in a short while, even when they’re not hungry.
 As a result, BED may be a severe and life-threatening but treatable condition.

 Through the intensive analysis of psychiatrist Albert Stunkard in 1959, “binge eating disorder” was defined to explain similar eating behaviors.
 Although binge eating can occur in individuals of normal weight, it often results in weight gain, obesity, and diabetes mellitus.
 With such changes, emotional distress or stress could be a trigger, causing a person to feel relieved during a binge, but feel shame or guilt afterward.
 Therefore, the negative feeling that often accompanies binge eating pushes individuals to use food as a coping mechanism, resulting in a vicious cycle.